DenricoL/denricol/README.md

 <div align="left">
 Hi!
 I'm a web developer and designer/editor.

-- I am currently studying Systems Analysis and Development, <br> and improving my knowledge mainly in the areas of software <br> development and UI/UX design.
+- I am currently studying Systems Analysis and Development,and improving my knowledge mainly in the areas of software development and UI/UX design.
 </div>

 <br> <br>